GenericError/OpenInfo/README.md

 # OpenInfo
-OpenInfo, the open source, worldwide, information database
+OpenInfo, the source code behind a soon-to-be public databse